-MMO may issue a dispensation to a vessel from certain UK and EU laws for scientific research.
+MMO may issue a dispensation to a vessel from certain UK laws for scientific research.
 Collecting species for supply to aquariums for display purposes will not normally fulfill the criteria for this.

 MMO will only consider requests when evidence proves the dispensation is necessary and appropriate for scientific investigation.

 Some marine species are protected by international and national wildlife laws from intentional or deliberate disturbance, taking, harm and killing, and in some cases possession or sale.
 The laws can apply to activities from a vessel and from the shore.
 MMO will not issue a dispensation for any protected species.